Art Credit: LookupQuotes

 She thought for a moment, “No,” she said, stood up and started to walk away.
 “I just needed to talk it through, thanks for listening.”

-That is empathic listening, doesn’t seem like it should be so hard, but it takes effort because we, men in particular, are used to interrupting and fixing the problem on the spot, even before the problem is fully explained.
+That is empathic listening, and while it doesn’t seem like it should be particularly hard, it takes effort because we, men in particular, are used to interrupting and fixing the problem on the spot, even before the problem is fully explained.
 Remember, we are not competing, there will be no grade for class participation.
 Just listen.

 Empathetic listening is a skill and can become a habit with practice.

 A note on the phrase, “Rebecka, with whom I am married.“

 I use the phrase, “Rebecka, with whom I am married,” rather than the more common, “My wife, Rebecka.”
 I use this phrase when I am about to launch into a story about Rebecka, or when I am introducing her to someone.
 Admittedly, it is a clumsy sentence construction, but it is part of an ongoing crusade for equality I have been waging since 1977.
 It started back in my days representing domestic violence survivors.
 It made me sick to hear abusers stand up in court and shout, “Nobody can tell me what I can and cannot do to MY wife.”
 After years of that I just cannot utter the words “Rebecka, my wife.”
 It is not the word “wife” that bothers me, it is the possessiveness of the “my” that offends me.
 Rebecka does not belong to me, in fact, I am beholden to her because she has been my partner for 35 years in having such a wonder life, combining good work with adventures.
 As I often say, “Rebecka saved my life and my daughters filled it with joy.”
 To me she will always be, “Rebecka, with whom I am married.”